Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

-For testing, we set $n=1024$ as we found it works well in practice.
-The radius of the patches are set to $r=.6m$ in 3DMatch, $r=1.5m$ in ETH and $r=2.5m$ in KITTI.
-Sec.~\ref{sec:ablation_study} reports our ablation study on the behaviour of different values of $n$ and $r$.
-As for the other approaches, in 3DMatch and ETH, we compute the descriptors for 5K randomly sampled points from each point cloud and compute their FMR scores.
-This number of points produces about 8.1M and 3.6M descriptors that are being tested for 3DMatch and ETH, respectively.
-Unlike 3DMatch and ETH, KITTI is typically tested by computing the descriptor of each point and by estimating the rigid transformation between two point clouds through RANSAC \cite{Ao2021}.
-Because each point point cloud of KITTI includes 120K+ points, the computation of a descriptor for each point is a rather lengthy process.
-Therefore, we run the experiments using 25K and 50K randomly sampled points from each point cloud, and compare our results against those of the other approaches in their original setup.
-Note that our setup is more challenging than theirs as it requires a greater discriminative ability of the descriptors as fewer are used.
+\textbf{Testing}.
+We set $n$=$1024$ as we found it works well in practice.
+Patch radii are set to $r$=$.6$m in 3DMatch, $r$=$1.5$m in ETH and $r$=$2.5$m in KITTI.
+Sec.~\ref{sec:ablation_study} reports our ablation study for $n$ and $r$.
+As in \cite{Gojcic2019}, in 3DMatch and ETH, we compute the descriptors for $c$=5K randomly sampled points from each point cloud and compute their FMR scores.
+KITTI is typically tested by computing the descriptor of each point and by estimating the rigid transformation between two point clouds through RANSAC \cite{Ao2021}.
+KITTI point clouds are about 120K+ points, and the computation of a GeDi descriptor for each point is lengthy.
+Therefore, we randomly sample $c$=5K, 25K and 50K points from each point cloud, and compare our results against the other approaches.
+This setup is more challenging than the original one as it requires a greater discriminative ability of the descriptors as fewer are used.